WHO WE ARE

 Jaimie Lee Quackenbush attended Virginia Commonwealth University in pursuit of her BFA.
 Her love of movement, working with children and her naturally strong managerial skills brought her to The Little Gym of Glen Allen where she was the director for 8 years.
 Her strengths for teaching and helping others were obvious to everyone At The Little Gym where she also enjoyed teaching gymnastics, sport skills, dance and karate.
 It was at The Little Gym that she met Kim Moncrief and Logan.
 She taught Logan gymnastics for 5 years and her twins, Gibson and Isabella, for 4 years.
 Jaimie has been a dance and gymnastics teacher, cheer coach, lifeguard and swim instructor.
 She has participated and excelled in a variety of sports and activities such as cheerleading, show choir, baton twirling, softball, and diving.
 Cheerleading was her main focus.
 She cheered for over 10 years on competitive, middle school and high school teams.

 Jaimie started volunteering her time with Miracles in Motion in 2014 as the Stage Manager for the 2014 recital and assisted classes in the 2014-2015 season.
-She became the Miracles in Motion Volunteer Director in 2015 where she currently helps train and support the assistants in the program.
 She has been a Substitute Instructor since 2014 and became a Lead Instructor in 2018.
-When Jaimie is not in Miracles in Motion classes she is either working at Spinal Correction Center of Richmond where she is the office manager, pursuing her photography passion, taking kickboxing classes or doing obstacle course races.
+When Jaimie is not in Miracles in Motion classes she is either working at iLoveKickboxing where she is an instructor and Studio Manager, pursuing her photography passion, spending time with her niece, Daisy or doing obstacle course races.
 Jaimie is excited to be a part of the Miracles in Motion team!!!

 See our excitement, watch our moves, learn about our studio!